optionfactory/sedutil/README.md

 * Uses SHA512 instead of SHA1 when deriving the encryption key (see backwards compatibility below).
 * The boot authenticator allows a maximum of 3 password entry attempts per boot attempt.
-* Networking support has been removed from the recovery and pre-boot authentication images.
 * Small user interface improvements/cleanup.

 ## Backwards Compatibility